 Let’s give a warm welcome to RCN, the new kid on the block in this year’s survey.
-RCN managed a very strong showing in all categories, earning above average ratings in installation and monthly bill.
+RCN managed a very strong showing in all categories, earning above-average ratings in installation and monthly bill.
 RCN shines in customer service and support, however.
-They beat out well established providers like DIRECTV and Verizon for top honors.
+They beat out well-established providers like DIRECTV and Verizon for top honors.
 RCN snagged the Reader’s Choice Award from PC Mag for their superior service in 2015 and Cable TV’s customer satisfaction respondents obviously feel the same.

 RCN’s win in customer service is all the more surprising as a coaxial cable provider.
 RCN’s peers in technology are also winning awards — for being the worst companies in America to work with.
-RCN has show it’s possible to provide cable service without angering customers.
+RCN has shown it’s possible to provide cable service without angering customers.

 Biggest Improvement, Tech Support and Customer Service: CenturyLink

 CenturyLink’s customer satisfaction is on the rise, likely due to improvements simply in speed and availability that have increased overall satisfaction.
 There is still quite a bit of room for improvement however, as the provider ranks in the bottom five for customer service and support.
 For CenturyLink, this may be a case of too little too late for customers frustrated with ongoing outages in expanding markets.

 Needs Improvement, Tech Support and Customer Service: DISH

 DISH didn’t experience a significant loss in ratings, but its competition held steady in customer service ratings, so even though the difference is small, it’s visible in the survey results this year.
 DISH has made improvements to its phone menus and softened its marketing tactics, so we expect to see improvements in customer satisfaction in this area coming soon.